Wiki Bridge © 2017 #11

 Play a round of Bridge against your computer on any device.
-No sign-up required, nothing to join, just a quick practice environment when real people aren't available.
+No sign-up required, nothing to join, just a quick practice environment when friends aren't available.

 This game assumes you already know how to play Bridge.
 If not click here for a quick introduction.

 Added a quick link button that will scroll to the Auction panel where you can review the bidding.

 If you don't like the hand you were dealt select your browser's "Refresh" button to deal a new one.

 Your hand (SOUTH) is at the bottom of the screen, your partner (NORTH), controlled by the computer, is at the top.
 By default N/S will be dealt the higher point hands allowing you to play for declarer more often.

 The declarer's contract is displayed at the top left as the team (N/S or E/W), the level (1-7), the trump suit (C, D, H, S or N) and the current up (+N) or down (-N) trick count.